GrowHax/Items.dat-decoder/README.md

-# Archive of decoded items.dat
+# items.dat decoder by Yuhkil

-## Information

-The `items.dat` file format has evolved through various versions, with changes in data structure and additional fields being introduced over time.
-Below is a summary of the modifications made to the data structure for each version (till recent update as of now):

-# items.dat-decoder

-A small command-line tool and library for decoding Growtopia `items.dat` to `items.json`.
+A small command-line tool and library for decoding Growtopia `items.dat` to JSON.
+Made in C99.

-**Features**
-- Parse `items.dat` across multiple historical versions.
-- Read and write (encode/decode) item definitions.
-- Defensive parsing with length checks to avoid crashes on malformed input.

 **Prerequisites**
 - Windows: PowerShell and a supported toolchain (MSYS2/MinGW or Visual Studio) to build from source.